dtiefling/eet-start-linux/README.md

 This project consists of a single shell script `eet-start.sh`.
-The default configuration assumes that there is a `BaldursGateII` binary of "Baldur's Gate - Enhanced Edition Trilogy" game installed in `eet/game` path relative to the script.
+The default configuration assumes that there is a `BaldursGateII` binary of *Baldur's Gate - Enhanced Edition Trilogy* game installed in `eet/game` path relative to the script.
 You can change said configuration in the first section of the script.
 The main objective is to enable extra features.